Skip to content

 Each transaction on TON Blockchain consists of multiple phases.
 Outbound messages are evaluated in compute phase, but are not sent in that phase.
 Instead, they’re queued in order of appearance for the action phase, where all actions listed in compute phase, like outbound messages or reserve requests, are executed.

-As all the values are computed in compute phase, all the fees computed by the end of it, and exceptions do not revert the transaction during action phase, outbound message sends can fail without bounce due to unsufficient action fees or forward fees.
+As all the values are computed in compute phase, all the fees computed by the end of it, and exceptions do not revert the transaction during action phase, outbound message sends can fail without bounce due to insufficient action fees or forward fees.

 Consider the following example: